 View Test Report

-- After running/debugging the test cases, the status bar will show the final results.
-Simply click on it to show the Test Report.
+- After running/debugging the test cases, the test report is opened automatically.
+You can also see the final results in the status bar, by clicking on it to show the Test Report.

 - You can navigate to the source location of the target test case by clicking the navigate button.

 The JUnit 5 support also covers frequently used annotations such as

 If you meet any problem when using the extension, you can refer to the FAQ to check if there is an answer to your problem.